davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 **What is sound?** This week we'll continue exploring the properties of sound propagation, such as the speed of sound, refraction, reflection, and diffraction.
 We'll also go over some history of our understanding of these phenomena and how they have been exploited throughout human history.

+Since Monday is a holiday, we will have a **make-up Class Meeting on Wednesday** at the same times as our regular Monday meeting (9:00-10:15 a.m.
+OR 3:00-4:15 p.m.
+Boston time).
+You can come to *either* of these classes, and we will also record the class so anyone who can't attend can watch afterward.

 <br>

 #### **Calendar and Announcements**
 - Labor Day Holiday Monday 9/7 (no Class Meeting)
+- Make-up Class Meeting (optional) Wednesday 9/9
 - Course Registration Deadline Weds 9/9

 <br>